Gold-Sea/Gold-Sea.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am now an undergraduate student in the **School of Electronics Engineering and Computer Science (EECS), Peking University** (2019-Present).
+I am now a senior undergraduate student in the **School of Electronics Engineering and Computer Science (EECS), Peking University**
+(2019-Present).
 I am a research Intern at **Software Engineering Institute** advised by Prof. [Xin Jin](https://xinjin.github.io/) (2020-Present).
 My research interests focus on Big Data Systems and Cloud Computing.